Q: How safe is it to give my credit card number to an online seller?A:

 In general, it is safe to give a credit card number to an online merchant.
 It’s not advisable to use a debit card, however, since debit cards function to remove money almost immediately from your bank account and are far less protected from being lost or stolen or being used improperly.
 Credit cards cover losses from lost or stolen credit cards over $50 as long as you notify the card company promptly.
 Even with credit cards, though, some banks are now restricting their customers' ability to dispute charges from out-of-state online merchants.
 For both types of cards, it's best to check with your bank; some banks offer more protection than the law requires.

 Avoid dealing with merchants who do not have a verifiable street address and phone number listed on their websites.
 When providing credit card information online, make sure the site is secure (https:// rather than http:// plus a “closed lock” symbol on your browser), and make sure you have an up-to-date browser with good encryption.
-It is okay to provide the “validation code” on the back of your credit card, but you should never supply a social security number to a merchant.
-Always print out a copy of the online order confirmation screen—and review your credit card records each month to make sure only legitimate charges appear, and if any suspicious charges appear, call your credit card’s fraud prevention line for assistance in checking their legitimacy.
+It is okay to provide the “validation code” on the back of your credit card, but you should obviously never supply a Social Security number to a merchant.
+Save a copy of the online order confirmation screen.
+Review your credit card records each month to make sure only legitimate charges appear, and if any suspicious charges appear, call your credit card’s fraud prevention line for assistance in checking their legitimacy.

 This "Law You Can Use" column was provided by the Ohio State Bar Association (OSBA).
-It was prepared by Robert L. Ellis, partner in the Columbus firm of Peterson, Ellis, Fergus & Peer, LLP.
-The column offers general information about the law.
-Seek an attorney's advice before applying this information to a legal problem.
-For more information on a variety of legal topics, visit the OSBA's website at www.ohiobar.org.
+It was prepared by Robert L. Ellis, partner in the Columbus firm of Hennis, Rothstein & Ellis LLP.